ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q156.
 You need to write some Terraform code that adds 42 firewall rules to a security group as shown in the example.

-- [ ] A. What can you use to avoid writing 42 different nested ingress config blocks by hand?
+What can you use to avoid writing 42 different nested ingress config blocks by hand?

-- [ ] B. A count loop
+- [ ] A. A count loop
-- [ ] C. A for block
+- [ ] B. A for block
-- [x] D. A for each block
+- [x] C. A for each block
-- [ ] E. A dynamic block.
+- [ ] D. A dynamic block.

 > Reference https://awstip.com/terraform-for-vs-for-each-7ff8506a1f94